Mxfork/get-touch/README.md

 The relayer operates in a continuous loop, performing the following steps:

-1.  **Initialization**: The script starts by loading all necessary configuration from the `.env` file, including RPC URLs, contract addresses, and the relayer's private key.
+1.  **Initialization**: The script starts by loading configuration from the `.env` file (RPC URLs, contract addresses, relayer's private key) and the contract ABIs.
 2.  **Connection**: It instantiates two `BlockchainConnector` objects, one for the source chain and one for the destination chain, establishing and verifying the connections.
 3.  **Looping**: The `BridgeRelayer` enters its main `run()` loop.
 4.  **Block Range Calculation**: In each iteration, it fetches the latest block number from the source chain.
 It calculates the range of blocks to scan, starting from the last block it processed and ending at `latest_block - REORG_SAFETY_MARGIN`.
 This margin ensures it only processes blocks that are unlikely to be part of a chain reorganization.